tsuri/emacs-build/README.md

 `/usr/local/emacs_build` and install the final emacs in `/usr/local/emacs_dist`.

-otherwise builds Emacs in a docker container using `EMACS_RELEASE` as a base image.
+otherwise builds Emacs in a docker container using `DEBIAN_RELEASE` as a base image.
 I think I used over time stretch, buster and bullseye, but I haven't tried to keep the list of dependencies back compatible.